Distributed-DeadLock/g_runner_logic/README.md

 --------------

-The mod has 3 chat-commands for players & one for the admin.
+The mod has 4 chat-commands for players & 2 for the admin.

 Player-Commands:

 + /mystats 						-	Show your Rank, Best-Time & Last-Time
 + /highscores					-	Show the Highscore-Table
 + /who							-	Show the Players currently online, their Rank & and Run-Status (if running or finnished)
++ /seasonwinners				-	Show the Winners of previous Seasons

+Admin-Command:

-Admin-Command:	(requires priv "prizemanage")
+	(requires priv "prizemanage")
 + /prizemanage \<number\> | over	-	opens the prize-Inventory for a Rank or the "over"-inventory

 Example Usage: `/prizemanage 1` , `/prizemanage 12` or `/prizemanage over`